To the Members of D B Realty Limited

 (xiv) The Company has not made any preferential allotment or private placement ofshares or fully or partly convertible debentures during the year under review.
 Thereforeparagraph 3(xiv) of the Order is not applicable to the Company.

-(xvi) According to the information and explanation given to us the Company is notrequired to be registered under Section 45-IA of the Reserve Bank of India Act 1934.
+(xv) According to the information and explanations given to us the Company has notentered into any non-cash transactions with directors or persons connected with him duringthe year. (xvi) According to the information and explanation given to us the Company isnot required to be registered under Section 45-IA of the Reserve Bank of India Act 1934.

 For Haribhakti & Co.
 LLP

-ICAI Firm Registration No. 103523W
+ICAI Firm Registration No. 103523W/W100048

-Membership No. 017000
+Membership No. 48539

-ANNEXURE 2 TO THE INDEPENDENT AUDITORS REPORT
+ANNEXURE 2 TO THE INDEPENDENT AUDITOR'S REPORT

-We have audited the internal financial controls over financial reporting ofD BRealty Limited ("the Company") as of March 31 2016 in conjunction withour audit of the standalone financial statements of the Company for the year ended on thatdate.
+We have audited the internal financial controls over financial reporting ofD BRealty Limited ("the Company") as of March 31 2017 in conjunction with ouraudit of the standalone IndAS financial statements of the Company for the year ended onthat date.

-Managements Responsibility for Internal Financial Controls
+Management's Responsibility for Internal Financial Controls

-The Companys management is responsible for establishing and maintaining internalfinancial controls based on the internal control over financial reporting criteriaestablished by the Company considering the essential components of internal control statedin the Guidance Note on Audit of Internal Financial Controls Over Financial Reportingissued by the Institute of Chartered Accountants of India ("ICAI").
-Theseresponsibilities include the design implementation and maintenance of adequate internalfinancial controls that were operating effectively for ensuring the orderly and efficientconduct of its business including adherence to companys policies the safeguardingof its assets the prevention and detection of frauds and errors the accuracy andcompleteness of the accounting records and the timely preparation of reliable financialinformation as required under the Companies Act 2013.
+These responsibilities include the design implementation and maintenance of adequateinternal financial controls that were operating effectively for ensuring the orderly andefficient conduct of its business including adherence to company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information as required under theAct.

 Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing specified under section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the ICAI.
+We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls over Financial Reporting(the "Guidance Note") and the Standards on Auditing specified under Section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the ICAI.
 Those Standards and the Guidance Note require that we comply withethical requirements and plan and perform the audit to obtain reasonable assurance aboutwhether adequate internal financial controls over financial reporting was established andmaintained and if such controls operated effectively in all material respects.